 Paul's appeal to them, and to us, is to cleanse our inner man of all filthiness of the flesh.
 He sought to explain that his painful correction of their ungodly behaviour brought them to godly repentance, which is in accordance with the will of GOD.

-But which sort of salvation was Paul referencing in this verse, when he wrote - "repentance that leads to salvation"?
-(1) salvation of the spirit?
-2) salvation of the soul? or 3) salvation of the body?
-Did Paul mean a) initial salvation/ justification; b) progressive salvation/ sanctification or c) completed salvation/ glorification?
+But which sort of salvation was Paul referencing in this verse, when he wrote, "repentance that leads to salvation."
+1) salvation of the spirit?
+2) salvation of the soul?
+3) salvation of the body?
+Did Paul mean a) initial salvation/ justification? b) progressive salvation/ sanctification? or c) completed salvation/ glorification?

-When a Christian is brought to the place of godly repentance, they will not have the type of regret the unsaved experience, for if we confess our sin God is faithful and just to forgive us our sin, cleanse us and return us into fellowship with Himself and set us back on the sanctification pathway.
+When a Christian is brought to the place of godly repentance, they will not have the type of regret the unsaved experience, for if we confess our sin, God is faithful and just to forgive us our sin, cleanse us, return us into fellowship with Himself, and set us back on the sanctification pathway.

-How different God's way is from the world.
-God's way challenges sin, brings about repentance without regret, cleanses, forgives and returns us into His life-giving sanctification highway, while the unsaved are buried in guilt, shame, regret and remorse - with no forgiveness and a road that leads them to the dungeons of death.
+How different God's way is from the world's way.
+God's way challenges sin, brings about repentance without regret, cleanses, forgives, and returns us into His life-giving sanctification highway, while the unsaved are buried in guilt, shame, regret, and remorse - with no forgiveness and a road that leads them to the dungeons of death.

 May we be ready and willing to be challenged for our wrongdoing and quick to respond so we may grow in grace and in a knowledge of our Lord and Saviour, for His praise and glory.